Large Language Models provide support for the parallelogram theory of analogy: Background

-{\bf Analogies by large language models.} A growing body of work suggests that LLMs can solve a range of analogy tasks, from four-term word analogies to matrix reasoning and letter-string analogies, and can support plausible open-ended analogical reasoning when prompted to do so \citep{webb2023emergent,johnson2025large,yasunaga2023large}.
-More broadly, LLMs are good relational reasoners: given a few examples, LLMs can infer the latent generalization linking inputs to outputs and apply it to novel cases, known as in-context learning (ICL) \citep{brown2020language}.
-Recent work has grounded these capabilities in geometric theories, demonstrating that task-specific relational information can be extracted as ``function vectors'' from a model's internal activations on a few-shot prompt \citep{todd2023function,hendel2023context}.
+A growing body of work suggests that LLMs can solve a range of analogy tasks, from four-term word analogies to matrix reasoning and letter-string analogies, and can support plausible open-ended analogical reasoning when prompted to do so \citep{webb2023emergent,johnson2025large,yasunaga2023large}. \citet{webb2023emergent}, for example, reported that LLMs match or even exceed average human accuracy on standardized multiple-choice analogy tasks (Raven's Progressive Matrices, letter-string analogies, four-term verbal analogies) (but see \citet{lewis2024using} for evidence that these abilities may not generalize beyond familiar task formats).
+More broadly, LLMs are shown to be good at \textit{in-context learning}: given a few examples, LLMs can infer the latent relationship linking inputs to outputs and apply it to novel cases \citep{brown2020language}.
+Recent theoretical explanations for in-context learning have grounded these capabilities in neural geometry, demonstrating that task-specific relational information can be extracted as ``function vectors'' from a model's internal activations on a few-shot prompt \citep{todd2023function,hendel2023context}.

-Taken together, these findings suggest that LLMs may implement geometric strategies during relational reasoning that are reminiscent of \citet{rumelhart1973model}, but prior work has not systematically evaluated how well LLMs complete word analogies as compared to humans, nor evaluated how well LLM completions are predicted by the parallelogram model or local similarity heuristics.
+Taken together, these findings suggest that LLMs may implement geometric strategies during relational reasoning reminiscent of the parallelogram model proposed by \citet{rumelhart1973model}.
+Whether such structure resides in the models' own representations, or whether LLMs produce outputs that conform to geometric regularities in the semantic spaces used to evaluate them, has not been investigated.
+Prior work has also not systematically compared the full distributions of LLM and human responses on a large open-ended generation task, nor evaluated how well existing geometric models account for those distributions.
 Here, we provide such a comparison and analysis.